MartvdZalm/MartvdZalm/README.md

 ---

 ## 🤝 Let's Collaborate!
-I’m open to collaborating on exciting projects or brainstorming ideas.
+I’m open to collaborating on projects.
 Feel free to reach out to me:
 - 📫 **Email**: martvanderzalm@gmail.com